- Location: Pueblo, CO

 In 1957 Pueblo was 66-88, tied for sixth in the Western.
 Attendance fell to 40,887, last in the league, where the high attendance was now barely over 100,000 in the dark age of baseball.
 Dick Tracewski (.298) stole 23 bases, second in the WL while Almenares ranked fourth in doubles (37); he also hit 19 homers, drove in 105 and batted .310.

 Pueblo's final season came in 1958 when they went 73-74, 4th in the league.
-They became a Chicago Cubs farm team that year.
+They became a Chicago Cubs farm team that year and are also called the "Pueblo Bruins" in some sources.
 Only 39,179 fans showed up (7th in attendance) and no one made the All-Star team.
 Lou Jackson hit .320 with 22 homers, 97 RBI and a league-high 14 triples.
 Dave Stenhouse (16-8, 2.91) was second in the league in ERA and complete games (17), third in strikeouts (176, just one behind the co-leaders) and tied for fourth in ERA.
 Also on hand for a short spell was future Hall-of-Famer Billy Williams, who hit .250 with 2 homers and 11 RBI.

 When the Western League folded in 1959, four of the eight teams found a home in another league, but Pueblo did not have a professional baseball team again until 1995 when they were briefly home to the Pueblo Bighorns of the Texas-Louisiana League.